How to Buy Starlink Stock Before Its IPO

 The most direct Starlink partnership came in 2021 when Shift4 Payments (FOUR) announced a 5-year partnership with Starlink to process its customer payments.

-And while Starlink is the world's first and largest satellite-based broadband provider, it does have several competitors.
-Here are a few of the biggest:
+While Starlink is the world's first and largest satellite-based broadband provider, there are several other players in the space.
+Here are a few of the biggest ones:

 -